linduxed/todo_board/README.md

 # TodoBoard

+Terminal user interface for viewing and interacting with TODO systems.
+Currently the backend supported is TaskWarrior.

-Terminal user interface for viewing `todo.txt` files.
-Serves as a replacement for [`todo.txt-cli`](https://github.com/ginatrapani/todo.txt-cli/) along with various add-ons for it.
+Originally it was supposed to serve as a replacement for [`todo.txt-cli`](https://github.com/ginatrapani/todo.txt-cli/) along with various add-ons for it.

 ## Setup